therocketforever/guns.for.hire/assets/previous_employment.md

 • Support Visual Merchandiser & Determine product processing priorities
 • Support Store Manager & Shop Operations

 As Stockroom Manager for H&M responsibilities included managing chain of custody for salable merchandise & processing of products to the sales floor.
 As well inventory, loss prevention, organization of the stock room fell within the scope of responsibility.
 As H&M employs a vertically integrated logistics chain coordinating with Overseas production facilities, Container Ships & Freight trucks transporting product, and Regional Warehouses was often required to ensure a constant stream of merchandise salable to our market.
 As well supporting shop management & visual merchandiser in the tracking of received merchandise with respect to sold merchandise was required to ensure that the product we receive would be desirable to our market.
-As Stockroom Manager for H&M I designed & implemented a new processing system that resulted in the reduction & eventual elimination of product processing backlog. subsequently Stock Managers for shops in Lansing, MI & Troy, MI were trained in my method resulting in the reduction & eventual elimination of processing backlog at the respective shops.
+As Stockroom Manager for H&M I designed & implemented a new processing system that resulted in the reduction & eventual elimination of product processing backlog.
+Subsequently Stock Managers for shops in Lansing, MI & Troy, MI were trained in my method resulting in the reduction & eventual elimination of processing backlog at the respective shops.

 ## Eastern Michigan University (School of Art) <span class = "sub_title_details">Ann Arbor, MI - *August 2005 - December 2006*
 {: .section_sub_title}

 ### Photographic Laboratory Technician

-• Manage Darkroom/Wetlab access & schedule usage
+• Manage Darkroom/Wet-lab access & schedule usage
 • Prepare photographic chemistry
 • Maintain Laboratory tools & equipment

-As a Laboratory Technician for the Darkrooms & Wetlabs at Eastern  Michigan University my responsibilities included tasks such as scheduling use & maintenance of laboratory equipment, tools, and facilities.
-Additionally preparing working chemistry from stock solution as well as synthesizing exotic chemistry such as Sepia, Selenium & Cyno toners and processing chemistry for Collodion Process & Mercury Vapor for Daguerreotype process.
+As a Laboratory Technician for the Darkrooms & Wet-labs at Eastern  Michigan University my responsibilities included tasks such as scheduling use & maintenance of laboratory equipment, tools, and facilities.
+Additionally preparing working chemistry from stock solution as well as synthesizing exotic chemistry such as Sepia, Selenium & Cyano toners and processing chemistry for Collodion Process & Mercury Vapor for Daguerreotype process.
 Effective execution of laboratory support tasks often involves processing, handling & disposal of various hazardous materials such as cyanide, mercury, selenium, cadmium, potassium chloride & spent photo fix saturated with various heavy metals.

 ## Great Wraps <span class = "sub_title_details">Ann Arbor, MI - *September 2005 - May 2006*
 {: .section_sub_title}